lucasbecker-dev/godot-smart-graphics-settings/README.md

 ## Credits

-Created by the Smart Graphics Team.
+Created by Lucas Becker.
+Open to community-submitted issues and pull requests.

 ## Support